 There will be a time that you’ll need to do pruning or tree removal on your property.
 We understand that you have to perform those tasks for dozens of reasons.
-But do you know that you can’t just remove trees any time you want?
+But do you know you can’t just remove trees whenever you want?

-There are laws and codes that you must know and understand in order for you to perform tree removal in NSW.
+You must know and understand laws and codes for you to perform tree removal in NSW.
 Tree removal is regulated in New South Wales.
 There are several factors to consider before you are allowed to remove a tree – even if it is in your own backyard.

 Failing to identify the factors and situations that can get you in trouble is something you should avoid.
 Don’t worry.
 We’re here to help you.